hashicorp/terraform/website/docs/provisioners/index.html.markdown

 ## Failure Behavior

-By default, provisioners that fail will also cause the Terraform apply itself to error.
+By default, provisioners that fail will also cause the Terraform apply itself to fail.
 The `on_failure` setting can be used to change this.
 The allowed values are:

 - `"continue"` - Ignore the error and continue with creation or destruction.

-- `"fail"` - Error (the default behavior).
+- `"fail"` - Raise an error and stop applying (the default behavior).
 If this is a creation provisioner, taint the resource.

 Example: